 RIEWOLDT – 2004 Round 11

 RIEWOLDT also led the AFL in marks six times, won the 2002 Rising Star award and captured the 2004 AFL MVP trophy, feats Pavlich never achieved in his career.
-When it came to the Brownlow, Pavlich featured inside the top-10 twice as many times as Riewoldt (4-2) but teetered off massively to end his career, with just four votes in his last four seasons.
+When it came to the Brownlow Medal, Pavlich featured inside the top-10 twice as many times as Riewoldt (4-2) but teetered off massively to end his career, with just four votes in his last four seasons.
 In summary, this one could split either way, based on what you value as a more important honour.
 An MVP & Rising Star nod, coupled with the fact that no player in history has marked the football more than Riewoldt is too much for me to overlook.

 Image from afl.com.au

 ONCE again I’m not channelling my inner Docker here, but there is no denying that Matthew Pavlich is the greatest player to ever don purple in the West.
 A true gentleman of the game, Pav stuck by the club when the allure of returning to Adelaide or chasing cash by joining Carlton was at an all-time high.
-That’s not to say Riewoldt wasn’t a legend by his own right, arguably becoming St Kilda’s best player in the 21st century to date.
+That’s not to say Riewoldt wasn’t a legend by his own right, arguably becoming St Kilda’s best player in the 21st century.
 Both players were able to captain their clubs through tough times and lead them to Grand Final berths, but Pavlich claims the legacy win as the best Fremantle player ever.

 VERDICT – NICK RIEWOLDT